 A graduate of the Cameron School of Business who has completed the option in accountancy is qualified by the Institute of Management Accounting to write the CMA examination.
 A student graduating with an undergraduate degree with an option in accountancy is permitted by the North Carolina State Board of Accountancy to sit for the Uniform CPA Examination.
 However, students should be aware that in most states, including North Carolina, 150 hours of coursework are required to be licensed as a CPA.
 North Carolina also requires that at least 30 hours of a CPA candidate's coursework be in accounting.
-Three of the thirty may be in business law http://www.csb.uncw.edu/departments/ecofin/index.stm
+Three of the thirty may be in business law.